-where $\mathbf{f}_{\rm g}^{\rm s}$ and $\mathbf{f}_{\rm g}^{\rm s}$ denote the general features for scene image and head image, $\psi^{\rm b}$ denotes the shared backbone.
-By sharing the backbone, the network parameters and computational cost would be significantly reduced.
+where $\mathbf{f}_{\rm g}^{\rm s}$ and $\mathbf{f}_{\rm g}^{\rm s}$ denotes the general features for scene image and head image, $\psi^{\rm b}$ denotes the shared backbone.
+By sharing the backbone, the network parameters and computational cost would be greatly reduced.
 Afterward, we take the general scene feature $\mathbf{f}_{\rm g}^{\rm s}$ as input and design a novel \textit{Defocus} layer (see in Section~\ref{secObjectDetection}) to generate object-specific feature for detecting the location:

 where $\phi^{\rm det}$ denotes the proposed \textit{Defocus} layer, $\mathbf{f}_{\rm det}^{\rm s}$ denotes the feature for object detection.
 Then, both general head feature $\mathbf{f}_{\rm g}^{\rm h}$ and general scene feature $\mathbf{f}_{\rm g}^{\rm s}$ are sent into two independent convolution layers to generate gaze-specific features for predicting gaze results: